FirebaseExtended/experimental-extensions/firestore-bundle-server/PREINSTALL.md

 Use this extension to build Firestore data bundle files via HTTP requests to a Cloud Function instance, and manage the caching strategy for the built bundle files.
-Firestore data bundles are static data files built from Firestore documents and query snapshots.
+Firestore data bundles are static data files built from Firestore documents and query snapshots;

-This extension requires your project to be upgraded to the Blaze plan.
+learn more about Firestore data bundles in the [Firestore guides](https://firebase.google.com/docs/firestore/bundles).

 #### How it works